clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 ### A Gentle Next Step

 If you feel the weight of the costume, know: this moment is not a breakdown—it’s a breakthrough.
+Your shift begins when you choose to pause and listen inward.

-I offer a **90-minute Alignment Call** — a donation-based session to explore what’s beneath the surface and reconnect with your authentic self.
+I offer a **90-minute Alignment Call** — a donation-based session designed to help you explore what’s beneath the surface and experience the power of slowing down.

 👉 [Book Your Alignment Call](https://cal.com/cristina-coffey/alignment)